ebertoncello12/ebertoncello12/README.md

 👋 Hi there

-I'm Enzzo, a 20-year-old student of Software Engineering with 2 semesters of experience, including internships and several projects.
-I have a strong interest in software engineering, utilizing algorithms, web systems, and services.
-My goal is to continuously learn and grow professionally, following best practices to build high-quality web applications.
-Throughout my projects and courses, I have acquired extensive knowledge in database management and the software development process.
-This enables me to participate in the entire project lifecycle, from conception to the delivery of the final product.
-Additionally, I excel in teamwork, problem-solving, and effective communication with all team members, ensuring quality work within established deadlines.
-As a future software engineer, I am always seeking new challenges and opportunities to advance in my career.
-I am excited to contribute to projects involving web application and service development, utilizing technologies such as Java, JavaScript, Git, GitHub, Node.js, HTML, CSS, Bootstrap, MySQL, and APIs.
+I'm Enzzo, a 20-year-old Software Engineering student with 2 semesters of experience in internships and projects.
+My interests lie in software engineering, algorithms, web systems, and services.
+I strive to continuously learn and grow professionally, adhering to best practices for building high-quality web applications.
+I have extensive knowledge in database management and the software development process, allowing me to contribute throughout the entire project lifecycle.
+I excel in teamwork, problem-solving, and effective communication to ensure timely and quality deliverables.
+As a future software engineer, I eagerly seek new challenges and opportunities to advance my career.
+I'm excited to contribute to web application and service development projects, utilizing technologies such as Java, JavaScript, Git, GitHub, Node.js, HTML, CSS, Bootstrap, MySQL, and APIs.
-As a future software engineer, I am always seeking new challenges and opportunities to advance in my career.
-I am excited to collaborate on projects involving software development.

 📊 GitHub Stats: